Tallis 16+

 Humanities & Social Sciences

-We offer a diverse range of A-level subjects including History, Psychology, Government & Politics, Sociology, Geography, Economics and Religious Studies.
-We also offer BTEC Health and Social Care at Level 3.
+We offer a diverse range of A-level subjects including History, Psychology, Government & Politics, Sociology, Geography, and Economics.
+We also offer AAQs in Early Childhood Studies, in Mental Health, and in Health and Social Care.
 We have a history of excellent results with many students going on to study a Humanities and Social Sciences subject at university.
 The teaching staff are experienced and come from a wide range of backgrounds: politics, industry, healthcare, university research and teaching abroad.

 Economics is a challenging A-level subject which focuses on the study of rational choice and the best allocation of resources.
 Economics explains individual, familial, commercial and governmental decisions and structures.
 Although a humanities subject, it is mathematical and data-heavy in nature, so economics students must be able to reason mathematically, apply difficult new concepts, and write concisely about their findings.
 The course introduces students to: the concept of markets, and how they fail; to topics in macroeconomics focusing on the measurement of national economic performance; and to policies and ideas about labour markets and how they function both nationally and globally.
 Thinking from a economist's perspective helps us make better choices about difficult questions.